Although there are many parallels between computer vision and human vision, both concepts are distinct from one another.

 Vision, like the other five senses in the human body, is one of the most essential.

-Visual perception is the ability to perceive the world in different ways using light in the visible spectrum reflected by different objects through color vision, photopic vision, mesopic vision, and scotopic vision.
+Visual perception is the ability to perceive the world in different ways using light in the visible spectrum reflected by other objects through color vision, photopic vision, mesopic vision, and scotopic vision.

 The interesting point is that human eyesight is a more sophisticated knowledge that has yet to be fully understood.